lowdrant/mySatComm/README.md

 	* Information decoding

 ## Installation
 Clone this repo to your Raspberry Pi and run [install.sh](installers/install.sh).
-All Python dependencies will be installed in a virtual environment at `$HOME/.satcomm`
+All Python dependencies will be installed in a virtual environment at `$HOME/.satcomm`.
+Additionally,

 To uninstall, run the corresponding [uninstall.sh](installers/uninstall.sh) script.